stephenverderame/cpp_book/src/basics/variables.md

 In Java, when you declare a variable, it is set to a default value.
 This isn't the case in C++ since there's no reason for the extra instruction to set a default if the programmer is going to set it to something else anyway.
 It's part of the "pay for only what you use" mentality of C++.
 Thus, if you don't initialize a primitive variable to a value, it essentially holds a garbage value.
 What really happens is it will just keep whatever bytes in memory happen to be where the variable now occupies.
 Therefore, **you should always initialize your variables**.

-Now you might be asking: now hold on, you're saying to manually give each of my variables a default value?
+Now you might be asking: "now hold on, you're saying to manually give each of my variables a default value?
-So then what's the point of the compiler not doing it?
+So then what's the point of the compiler not doing it?"
 Well, if you **introduce the variable immediately before you need it (and no earlier)**, chances are the initial value you set it to has some bearing on your computation.
 So you don't necessarily initialize a variable to some default value every time, you initialize it with something that should be based on the logic of your program.

 ```c++
 int a;